• Skip to primary navigation

 • Icing Sugar/Powdered Sugar: Mixed with a little water, this becomes the classic glaze that the lebkuchen are dipped into.

-• Optional: Chocolate for dipping or decorating!
+• Optional: Dark Chocolate for dipping or decorating.
 Chocolate goes really well with the lebkuchen spices, but you don't have to use it, it's a personal preference.
-I love them just glazed, Vanessa prefers them dipped in chocolate!

 For the full recipe and ingredients for these Vegan Lebkuchen, head to the recipe card below!

-2. In a large bowl, sift in the flour and spices.
+3. In a large bowl, sift in the flour, baking powder and spices.
+Then mix the melted butter and sugar into the dry ingredients.

-4. Add the bicarb soda, the lemon zest and slowly add the lemon juice until you have a sticky dough.
+4. Slowly add lemon juice and keep mixing until you have a sticky dough.

-5. Chill the dough in the fridge for half an hour- or even overnight.
+5. You will end up with a sticky dough.
+For best results and ease of rolling, cover the dough with cling film then chill the dough in the fridge for half an hour- or even overnight.

 6. On a non-stick mat or board, roll the dough out to about 5mm thick.

-7. Now you can cut out pretty shapes.
+Now you can cut out pretty shapes using cookie cutters.
 Make sure to use quite simple shapes as the dough is quite fragile.

 Rolling out the dough- The dough is quite sticky, so make sure the dough is chilled before rolling it out!
 If it's too wet, add a tiny amount of flour to help it out.